hmlongco/Factory/Sources/Factory/Factory.docc/Factory.md

 # ``Factory``

-A lightweight container-based dependency injection system for Swift.
+A new approach to Container-Based Dependency Injection for Swift and SwiftUI.

 ## Overview